lsds/intravisor/runtime/musl-lkl/lkl/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 -------------------

 The allocation of I/O ports and irqs is done via standard kernel functions.
-These resources must be released in the destructor function (see below).
+Unlike ALSA ver.0.5.x., there are no helpers for that.
+And these resources must be released in the destructor function (see below).
+Also, on ALSA 0.9.x, you don't need to allocate (pseudo-)DMA for PCI like in ALSA 0.5.x.

 Now assume that the PCI device has an I/O port with 8 bytes and an interrupt.
-Then struct mychip will have the following fields:
+Then :c:type:`struct mychip <mychip>` will have the following fields:

 ::